The legendary Arthur Lydiard’s training program is often misunderstood, even by people who believe that they fully understand his methodology.

 The five guiding principles

-For most runners, this means you may enjoy the benefit of easy, medium and strong paces at mostly relaxed efforts.
-A once every-other-week “out-and-back” run could be added, where you run the same route out and back at an even, but strong effort.
-As the weeks go by, your runtime becomes shorter, voila!
+For most runners, this means you may enjoy the benefit of easy, medium, steady and strong runs done mostly in relaxed efforts.
+A once per week or every-other-week “out-and-back” run could be added, where you run the same route out and back at an even, but strong effort.
+As the weeks go by, your runtime becomes shorter or the distance you cover in that time becomes farther, voila!
 You are becoming aerobically fitter.
 Keys are to run at the same even pace the entire time and to run very strong, without straining.
-One should finish the run saying, “I could have run faster if I had to, however, I am glad I didn’t.
+One should finish the run saying, “I could have run faster if I had to, however, I am glad I didn’t.”

 Today we have the luxury of heart rate monitors to tell us if our heart rate is running high.
 When our heart rate is running high we likely haven’t recovered from training or are under the weather.
 This is a time to train lightly until fully recovered.
 The next principle is about training by feel, to rely on your instincts.
 But it is important, whether you develop the powerful instincts to be able to tell if you are recovered or if you rely on an HRM, to be willing to adjust your training efforts and distances according to these signals.